Dejvice

 Dejvice is a historical community, a municipal quarter of the Prague 6 district of Prague, Czech Republic.
 Its history can be traced back to the late Roman era.
 Dejvice is known for its appeal to the upper middle class, foreign diplomatic corps and as a university district.
-It is also the home to Dukla Prague, one of the most successful football clubs of the Czechoslovak era.
+It is also home to Dukla Prague, one of the most successful football clubs of the Czechoslovak era.

 History

-While it is difficult to pinpoint the exact time in which Dejvice came into existence, archeologists have uncovered a pit that dates back to the late Roman Era.
-This find is the first preserved archeological site in Prague history.
+While it is difficult to pinpoint the exact time in which area of Dejvice was first settled, archeologists uncovered a pit that dates back to the late Roman Era, and also an almost 3,00-year old cottage from the early Iron Age.
 Other than this not much is known until the 10th century when Dejvice, and other towns in the current Prague 6 municipality, came under the auspices of the Břevnov Monastery.

 The history of modern Dejvice begins in the 1920s.
 During this time the city was an affluent neighborhood of Prague.
 Orchards were planted on the surrounding hills.
 Václav Havel lived in Dejvice during this time.
-The tram line was established incorporate with a trolleybus by wartime.
+The tram line was established and incorporated with a trolleybus by the Second World War.
 The build up of the quarter also continued.
 From the Victory Square it sequentially shifted to the North to Podbaba neighborhood.

-During the war, the Hotel International Prague was completed in 1950 and was intended to mimic the architecture of Moscow.
-After the fall of communism it was renamed the "Hotel Crowne Plaza".
-The town surrounds a square entitled, Vítězné náměstí (Victory Square).
-In 1978 the metro line was extended to Dejvice (station was named Leninova, now it is Dejvická).
-Today's motorway, called Evropska also appeared at that time.
-That time it was also called Leninova.
-The airport, united with the center of Prague, and that newly built neighborhood, by a sequence of primary streets.
+After the war, the Hotel International Prague (1950) was completed and was intended to mimic the architecture of Moscow.
+After the fall of communism in 1989, it was renamed the "Hotel Crowne Plaza".

+The town surrounds a square titled, Vítězné náměstí (Victory Square) which was built in 1925 as the focus of a new residential part of the city.
+In 1978 the metro line was extended to this square with the Dejvická station (named Leninova at the time).
+Today's major road into Dejvická from the west, called Evropská, also appeared in 1978 and was called Leninova when it was built, reflecting the Soviet presence.
+Leninova (today's Europska) united the airport with the center of Prague, and that newly expanded neighborhood, by a sequence of primary streets.